 We are currently investigating other pro-neurodegenerative microbial factors identified from the screen.

 4. Comparative genomics to study the evolutionary origin of neuronal diversity

-One fascinating question about the development of the nervous system is how the extraordinary diversity of neuron types is involved.
+As Theodosius Dobzhansky said, "Nothing in biology makes sense except in the light of evolution."
+One fascinating question about the development of the nervous system is how the extraordinary diversity of neuron types is evolved.
 We try to address this question by understanding the genetic mechanisms underlying the generation of new neuron types and the loss of old neuron types.
 We are conducting comparative genomics and comparative developmental neurobiology studies to understand how the differences in genomic sequence among nematodes contribute to the difference in their nervous systems.
 Specifically, we are comparing C. elegans with other Caenorhabditis species and P. pacificus for the difference in neuron counts and neuronal fate specification programs.

 Moreover, we are interested in intraspecies variation in nervous systems and are investigating this question using a collection of C. elegans wild isolates that are extracted from different geographic locations globally.
 By employing a series of bioinformatics methods, we are searching for natural variations in the genome of C. elegans that lead to variations in the pattern of neuronal development and then use experimental methods to verify whether strains that carry those genetic variations would indeed develop a nervous system that deviates from that of the classical C. elegans strains.
 We aim at understanding to what degree the neuronal development program is invariant within the same species.